 AdSense account disabled for invalid traffic

 We understand that you might have questions about your account and the actions we've taken to protect our advertisers.
-Below are answers to some of our most frequently asked questions.Why do I have invalid activity deductions in my AdSense account?
+Below are answers to some of our most frequently asked questions about accounts disabled for invalid traffic.Why do I have invalid activity deductions in my AdSense account?

 Google treats invalid traffic very seriously, analyzing all clicks and impressions to determine whether they fit a pattern of use that might artificially drive up an advertiser's costs or a publisher's earnings.
 If we determine that an AdSense account might pose a risk to our Google Ads advertisers, we may disable that account to protect our advertisers' interests.

-To learn more about the most common reasons that accounts are disabled, see our top reasons for account closure.
+Learn more about the common reasons AdSense accounts are disabled for invalid traffic.

-Lastly, as outlined in our Terms and Conditions, Google will use its sole discretion when determining instances of invalid traffic.
+Lasty, as outlined in the our Terms and Conditions, Google will use its sole discretion when determining instances of invalid traffic.

-We're always willing to work with you to resolve any issues you might have.
-If you feel that this decision was made in error, and if you can maintain in good faith that the invalid traffic was not due to the actions or negligence of you or those for whom you are responsible, you may appeal the disabling of your account.
+We're willing to work with you to resolve any issues you might have.
+If you feel that this decision was made in error, and if you can maintain in good faith that the invalid traffic was not due to the actions or negligence of you or those for whom you are responsible, you may appeal through our invalid activity appeal form.

-Once we receive your appeal, we'll do our best to inform you quickly and will proceed with appropriate action as necessary.
-Please understand, however, that there is no guarantee that your account will be reinstated.
+When we receive your appeal, we'll do our best to inform you quickly and will proceed with appropriate action as necessary.
+Note that there's no guarantee that your account will be reinstated.

-Here are some tips that you may find useful in writing your appeal:
+Here are some tips that you might find useful when writing your appeal:

-- Review the top reasons for account closure.
-Think about if any of these reasons apply to you and your content.
+- Review the common reasons AdSense accounts are disabled for invalid traffic.
+Do any of these reasons apply to you or your content?
 Did your friends click on your ads too many times?
 Did you purchase traffic that led to a surge of invalid traffic?
 Can you make content and/or behavioral changes to prevent the invalid traffic from happening again?